owususamuel/machine-learning-self-learning-path/README.md

 - Learn python for data science by Siraj Raval on YouTube.
 - The math of intelligence by Siraj Raval on YouTube.
 - Intro to Tensorflow by Siraj Raval
 - www.explained.ai
-- Youtube : Image Processing Group - UPC/BarcelonaTech
+- Google ML Crash Course

 **_Week 2_**
 - Introduction to ML by Udacity.